 - Staff Stories

-Join us and you’ll be given the opportunity to build the very best career possible, along with plenty of options for internal rotation to give you even more experience and challenges.
+At CUH there are plenty of opportunities to build the very best career possible, including internal ward rotations.
 Skilled, dedicated professionals from all walks of life, CUH nurses and midwives are developing their skills all the time, with courses like acute trauma care, management and a host of other Trust-supported degrees.

 Wherever your career aspirations take you, CUH will be there to support and guide you on your journey.